spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/glue-api-howtos/howto-integrate-a-ciam-provider.md

 ### 2. Create a CIAM provider Rest API Module

-To finalize your CIAM provider implementation and include it in the existing GLUE authorization process, you need to implement `RestUserFinderPluginInterface` and `RestRequestValidatorPluginInterface`.
+To finalize your CIAM provider implementation and include it in the existing GLUE authorization process, you need to implement `\Spryker\Glue\GlueApplicationExtension\Dependency\Plugin\RequestBuilderPluginInterface` together with `\Spryker\Glue\GlueApplicationExtension\Dependency\Plugin\RequestValidatorPluginInterface`.
 Their implementations must persist in the `CiamProviderRestApi` module following the implementation example.
+You can also extend `GlueRequestCustomerTransfer` with Ciam Provider attributes that you would like to use, e.g., Token, TokenId.

-The logic within the `RestUserFinderPluginInterface` implementation must combine the usage of the previously implemented steps.
+The logic within the `CiamTokenUserRequestBuilderInterface` implementation must combine the usage of the previously implemented steps.
 It triggers the CIAM token parser, the CIAM token decoder, and the Customer creator.

 The folder structure is similar to the following: